foss2serve/github-workflow-activity/reference.md

 ## Delete unneeded branches (29-31)

-Now that your work has been accepted in upstream, you can safely delete the branches you were working on (29-30).
+Now that your work has been accepted in upstream, you can safely delete the branches you were working on both in your local and remote repositories (29-31).
 If you ever abandon your effort before a pull-request is accepted, you can also delete your branch; but you'll need to use -D (capital D) in (29).